 Special Rights Coordinator

 Katie Caster has been working in the field of education for the last twelve years with variety of roles including: special education teacher, ESL teacher, and Special education coordinator.
 She has her B.A. in Writing, Literature, and Publishing, but also holds a Masters degree and an Ed.S in Special Education.
 She also has graduate certificates in: Autism Spectrum Disorders, Language and Literacy, Teaching English to Speakers of Other Languages, and Applied behavior Analysis for special populations.
 She most recently completed the ECT or Early Childhood Technology Certificate program at Tufts University.
 Katie has a passion for STE(A)M education especially introducing young children to the benefits of hands on technology.
-When she is not at Eliot Pearson Children’s school she is working in Boston public Schools as an ESL and speciality STEM teacher.
+When she is not at Eliot Pearson Children’s school she is working in Boston public Schools as an ESL and specialty STEM teacher.
 Her personal interests include: reading, exploring local culture, walking her dog, and finding a good cup of coffee.

 Head Teacher – K-1